evennia/evennia/docs/sphinx/source/wiki/HelpSystem.rst

 One important use of the help system is to teach the use of in-game commands.
-Evennia offers a dynamically updated help system for all your commands, new and old, known simply as the *auto-help* system.
-Only commands that you can actually use are picked up by the auto-help system.
-That means an admin will see a considerably larger mass of help topics when using the ``help`` command than a normal player.
+Evennia offers a dynamically updated help system for all your commands, new and old, known simply as the *auto-help system*.
+Only commands that you and your character can actually currently use are picked up by the auto-help system.
+That means an admin will see a considerably larger amount of help topics than a normal player when using the ``help`` command.

 The auto-help system uses the ``__doc__`` strings of your command definitions and formats this to a nice-looking help entry.
-This makes for a very easy way to keep the help updated - just document your commands well - updating the help system is just a ``@reload`` away.
+This makes for a very easy way to keep the help updated - just document your commands well abd updating the help file is just a ``@reload`` away.
-There is no need to manually create help database entries for commands;
-as long as you keep the docstrings updated your help will be dynamically updated for you as well.
+There is no need to manually create and maintain help database entries for commands; as long as you keep the docstrings updated your help will be dynamically updated for you as well.

 Example (from a module with command definitions):